gtraiano/movierama-vanilla/README.md

 Complimentary to the above, the attribute `message` is used to set the text to be displayed within the alert box.

 ### **`<loading-spinner>`**
-This component implement a loading spinner with a text label appended.
+This component implements a loading spinner with a text label appended.
 The following attributes are observed:
 1. `message` sets the text label
 2. `direction` set either to "row" (label appened next to spinner) or "column" (label appended below spinner) controls the flow of the component

 ### **`<top-bar>`**
 This component implements a top header bar, which can contain other content (in our case the `search-bar`).

+### **`<filter-tab>`**
+This component implements a simple filter panel.
+The component dispatches events to signal changes, depending on the event handler to act on the events.

 ### **`main.js`**
 This is the main application component (entry point) that handles all user flows.
 The component stores _"in theaters"_ and _"search for movie"_ results locally, along with _"view movie details"_ data.
 All user flow actions are initiated by custom events which the app listens to.